amadeok/VRChatTTS/README.md

 # VRChatTTS
-Text to speech helper to use Balabolka with VRChat This is 100 % safe, its not a mod, nor an injector nor a hack, it doesn't require special avatar in VRChat.
+Text to speech helper to use Balabolka with VRChat.

+This is 100 % safe, its not a mod, nor an injector nor a hack, it doesn't require special avatar in VRChat.
 It works by sending mouse clicks and keystrokes.

 Requirements: